On the $\ell$-adic Fourier transform and the determinant of the middle convolution: The determinant of the etale middle convolution.

-\begin{defn}{\rm Let $V=j_*F[1]\in {\rm Fourier}(\AA^1,\bQl)$ be an irreducible middle extension sheaf, where $F$ is a smooth sheaf of rank $r(F)$ on $U$ which is tamely ramified in $S\cup \infty.$ We assume that $F$ has scalar inertial local monodromy at $\infty,$ whose restriction to the tame inertia group is given by the Kummer sheaf associated to a character $\chi:k^\times \to \bQl$ (cf.~Section~\ref{subsub2} and Rem.~\ref{remkummersheaves}).
-We assume further that $F$ is not isomorphic to a translated Kummer sheaf of the form $\cL_{\chi^{-1}}(y-x),$ where $x$ denotes the coordinate of $\AA^1$ and $y\in \AA^1(k).$ Under these assumptions, we say that $V,$ resp. $F,$ is in {\it standard situation} w.r. to $\chi.$ We remark that if $V=j_*F[1],$ resp. $F,$ is in standard situation w.r. to $\chi,$ then $\MC_\chi(V)$ is in standard situation w.r. to $\chi^{-1}.$ } \end{defn}
+\begin{enumerate} \item $F$ has scalar inertial local monodromy at $\infty,$ whose restriction to the tame inertia group is given by the (restriction of the) Kummer sheaf associated to a character $\chi:k^\times \to \bQl,$ see~Section~\ref{subsub2}. \item $F$ is geometrically not isomorphic to a translated Kummer sheaf of the form $\cL_{\chi^{-1}}(y-x),$ where $x$ denotes the coordinate of $\AA^1$ and $y\in | \AA^1|.$ \end{enumerate}